The abandoned palaces of Europe will take your breath away

 Villa de Vecchi, Cortenova, Italy

-Rumoured to be haunted, this magnificent stately home situated just east of Lake Como was built between 1854-1857 as the summer residence of Count Felix De Vecchi.
+Rumoured to be haunted, this magnificent stately home is situated just east of Lake Como and was built between 1854 and 1857 as the summer residence of Count Felix De Vecchi.

-However, Villa De Vecchi, or the Red House as the property is alternately known, only survived a few short years before a string of tragedies led to its decline.
+However, Villa De Vecchi, also known as the Red House or Ghost Mansion, only survived a few short years before a string of tragedies led to its decline.

 Villa de Vecchi, Cortenova, Italy